fuzzyfox/tweet-screen/README.md

 ![tweet screen w/ img](https://raw.github.com/fuzzyfox/tweet-screen/development/asset/img/tweet-screen-img.png)

 ## license
-This Source Code is subject to the terms of the Mozilla Public License, v.
+This project's source is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, You can obtain one at [http://mozilla.org/MPL/2.0/](http://mozilla.org/MPL/2.0/).